I want to talk a bit today about labor and work.

 What happened in those three conditions?

-In this I’m showing you at what pay rate people stopped.
-So low numbers mean people worked harder.
-They worked for much longer.
-In the acknowledged condition, people all the way down to 15 cents.
-At 15 per page, they basically stopped these efforts.
-In the shredder condition, was twice as much — 30 cents per sheet.
+In this plot I’m showing at what pay rate people stopped.
+So low numbers mean that people worked harder.
+They for much longer.
+In the acknowledged condition, people worked all the way down 15 cents.
+At 15 cents per page, they basically these efforts.
+In the shredder condition, it was twice as — 30 cents per sheet.

-And this is basically the result we before.
-You shred people’s efforts, output — you get them not to as happy with what they’re doing.
-But I should point out, by way, that in the shredder condition, people could have cheated.
-They could have done so good work, because they realized people were just shredding it.
-So maybe the first you’d do good work, but then you see nobody really testing it, so you would do more and more and more.
-So in fact, in the condition, people could have submitted more work and gotten more money, and put less effort into it.
+And this is basically the result had before.
+You shred people’s efforts, output — you get them not to be as with what they’re doing.
+But I should point out, by the way, that in the shredder condition, people have cheated.
+They could have done not so good work, because they realized people were just shredding it.
+So the first sheet you’d do good work, but then you see is really testing it, so you would do more and and more.
+So in fact, in the shredder condition, could have submitted more work and gotten more money, and put less effort into it.
 But about the ignored condition?
-Would the ignored condition be like the acknowledged or more like the shredder, or in the middle?
-It turns out it was almost like shredder.
+Would the ignored condition be more like the acknowledged or more like shredder, or somewhere in the middle?
+It turns out it was almost like the shredder.

-Now there’s good news and bad news here.
-The bad news that ignoring the performance of people is almost as bad as shredding their effort in front of eyes.
-Ignoring gets you a whole way out there.
-The good news is that by simply looking at that somebody has done, scanning it and saying “Uh huh,” that seems be quite sufficient to dramatically improve people’s motivations.
-So good news is that adding motivation doesn’t seem to be so difficult.
-The news is that eliminating motivations seems to be incredibly easy, and we don’t think about it carefully, we might overdo it.
-So this is all terms of negative motivation, or eliminating negative motivation.
+Now there’s news and bad news here.
+The bad news is that ignoring performance of people is almost as bad as shredding their effort in front of their eyes.
+Ignoring gets a whole way out there.
+The good news is that by simply looking at that somebody has done, scanning it and saying “Uh huh,” seems to be quite sufficient to dramatically improve people’s motivations.
+So the good news is that adding motivation doesn’t to be so difficult.
+The bad news is that motivations seems to be incredibly easy, and if we don’t think about it carefully, we might it.
+So this is all in terms of negative motivation, or negative motivation.

-The part I want to show you is something about positive motivation.
-So there is a in the U.S. called IKEA.
-And IKEA is a store with kind okay furniture that takes a long time to assemble.
+The next part I want to show you is about positive motivation.
+So there is a store in the U.S. IKEA.
+And IKEA is a store with kind of okay furniture that takes a long to assemble.

 (Laughter)

-I don’t know about you, every time I assemble one of those, it takes much longer, it’s much more effortful, it’s much more confusing, I put in the wrong way — I can’t say I enjoy those pieces.
-I can’t say enjoy the process.
-But when I finish it, I seem to like those IKEA of furniture more than I like other ones.
+I don’t know about you, but every I assemble one of those, it takes me much longer, it’s more effortful, it’s much more confusing, I put things in the wrong — I can’t say I enjoy those pieces.
+I can’t say I enjoy the process. when I finish it, I seem to like those pieces of furniture more than I like other ones.

 (Laughter)

-And there’s an old story about cake mixes. when they started cake mixes in the ’40s, they would take this powder and they put it in a box, and they would ask housewives to basically it in, stir some water in it, mix it, it in the oven, and — voila — you had cake.
-But it turns they were very unpopular.
-People did not want them, they thought about all kinds of reasons for that. the taste was not good?
-No, the taste was great.
-What figured out was that there was not enough effort involved.
-It was so that nobody could serve cake to their guests and say, “Here is my cake.”
-No, it somebody else’s cake, as if you bought it in store.
-It didn’t really feel like your own.
-So did they do?
-They took the eggs and the milk out of powder.
+And there’s an old story about cake mixes.
+So when started cake mixes in the ’40s, they would take powder and they would put it in a box, they would ask housewives to basically pour it in, stir some in it, mix it, put it in the oven, and — voila — you had cake. it turns out they were very unpopular.
+People did not want them, and they thought about all kinds reasons for that.
+Maybe the taste was not good?
+No, the was great.
+What they figured out was that there was not effort involved.
+It was so easy that nobody could cake to their guests and say, “Here is my cake.”
+No, it was somebody else’s cake, if you bought it in the store.
+It didn’t really feel like your own. what did they do?
+They took the eggs and milk out of the powder.

 (Laughter)

-Now you had to break the eggs and add them, you to measure the milk and add it, mixing it.
-Now was your cake.
+Now you had break the eggs and add them, you had to the milk and add it, mixing it.
+Now it your cake.
 Now everything was fine.

 (Laughter)